 Chores Kids Can Help With

-While this might seem like a punishment, younger children in particular love the responsibility of helping around the house.
+While this might seem like a punishment, younger children in particular love the responsibility of helping with chores around the house.

 - Do the feather dusting